MillerLab-UCDavis/Voxit/README.md

 https://github.com/dpwe/SAcC

-For convenience, put it in the same "vocalcode" folder as WORLD, and please name the SAcC folder "EllisPitchTracker"
+For convenience, put it in the same "vocalcode" folder as WORLD, and please name the SAcC folder "EllisPitchTracker" First, rename the function in EllisPitchTracker "audioread.m" to be something else, because it conflicts with a matlab function. e.g. rename it to be "audioreadELLIS.m"
+Within the EllisPitchTracker folder, RENAME folder "aux" to be "waux", because

 3) Download from the Vocal_Analysis_Tools repo the two directories:\
 codeToReplaceInEllisPitchTracker\